 Betterment Digital has all of the features I’m going to cover in this comparison: tax loss harvesting, socially responsible investment options, automatic rebalancing, dividend reinvestment, multiple account types, and more.
 Premium adds in-depth investing advice with a human advisor on investments held with Betterment and those held in outside accounts.

-Acorns takes a different approach with flat fees charged based on the kind of investment accounts you want, and there are three tiers:
+Acorns takes a different approach with flat fees charged based on the kind of investment accounts you want, and there are two tiers:

 - Acorns Family – $5/month: In addition to personal, retirement, and checking accounts, this plan comes with custodial investment accounts for children.